Traditionally this Rhone valley dish is sautéed on the cooker, but here it is finished in the oven.

 1kg medium potatoes, like Desiree or Maris Piper, peeled

-2 tbsp finely chopped flatleaf parsley, plus
+2 tbsp finely chopped flatleaf parsley, plus extra to serve

-2 tbsp fresh thyme leaves, plus extra to serve if
+2 tbsp fresh thyme leaves, plus extra to serve if you like

 2 garlic cloves, thinly sliced